gussttaav/g-commerce-springboot-api/DOCKER_DB.md

 ## 🤝 Related Images

 This image is part of the G-Commerce application suite:
+- Frontend: `gussttaav/g-commerce-frontend`
-- Backend API: `your-username/g-commerce-backend`
+- Backend API: `gussttaav/g-commerce-backend`
-- Database (this image): `your-username/g-commerce-db`
+- Database (this image): `gussttaav/g-commerce-mysql`